LuciaHrovatin/CENSUS_webapp/README.md

 # Code structure

 The backend code structure is composed by:
--   `airflow` folder, containing the dags files (pipeline)
+-   `airflow` folder, containing the dags files of the first three stages of the datapipeline: ingestion phase (`first_dag.py`), ETL phase (`second_dag.py`) and MySQL storage (`third_dag.py`)
 -   `R_graph_scripts` folder, containing the R scripts for the interface plots
--   `src`, containing python files that include important function for the data collection, ingestion and machine learning phases
+-   `src`, containing Python files with specific functions for data collection, data transformation and machine learning training/testing process
--   `docker-compose.yml`, docker file that defines the docker containers structure
+-   `docker-compose.yml`, docker file that defines the docker containers and their relationships
--   `runner.py`, pyhton file for dags triggering
+-   `runner.py`, that triggers the entire project

 ## Interface code structure
 The system interface is a Flask web application composed by: